jeffan18/terraform-azure-reference/README.md

 ```

 This script is responsible for:
-- Creating an Azure Resource Group
+- Creating a common Azure Resource Group (shared for all environments)
-- Creating an Azure Storage Account
+- Creating an Azure Storage Account in this common RG
 - Retrieving the Storage Account access key
 - Creating a container in the Storage Account (where the Terraform state will be stored)
-- Creating an Azure Key Vault
+- Creating an Azure Key Vault in the common RG
 - Storing the the Storage Account access key into a Key Vault secret named `tfstate-storage-key`

-Once completed, the script will print a the `terraform init` command line that you will use later to init Terraform to use this backend, like:
+Once completed, the script will print the `terraform init` command line that can be used later to init Terraform to use this backend, like:

 ```bash
 terraform init -backend-config="storage_account_name=$STORAGE_ACCOUNT_NAME" -backend-config="container_name=$CONTAINER_NAME" -backend-config="access_key=$(az keyvault secret show --name tfstate-storage-key --vault-name $KEYVAULT_NAME --query value -o tsv)" -backend-config="key=terraform-ref-architecture-tfstate"